-Latesha F. Smith, Launch Coordinator, Washington, DC, USA
+Latesha F. Smith, Launch Coordinator, Washington, DC, US

 Latesha F. Smith, originally from Smithfield, NC, is a graduate of Williams College with a BA in history, concentrating in race and ethnicity.
-During her undergraduate career she was highly active at the Multicultural Center and in student residential life, specializing in on-campus event coordination, political-education outreach, and public relations.
+During her undergraduate career she was highly active at the multicultural center and in student residential life, specializing in on-campus event coordination, political-education outreach, and public relations.
 Latesha was a student with the Cities in the 21st Century program in the spring semester of 2005 and the IHP Trustees Fellow for the Cities program in the fall of 2008.
-Similar to her role as Fellow, Latesha was a program associate at Meridian International Center from 2006 to 2012, where she welcomed hundreds of international visitors, who were guests of the US Department of State’s International Visitor Leadership Program (IVLP).
-Ms. Smith is glad to be part of IHP again, and, when asked, “What is your most memorable IHP moment?” she responded, “Taking a group of students to the US Consulate in Cape Town, South Africa, to vote in the historic presidential election of 2008 is a warm memory for me because for many students it marked not only a unique concession, but also their first voting experience.”
+Similar to her role as Fellow, Latesha was a program associate from 2006 to 2012 at Meridian International Center, where she welcomed hundreds of international visitors who were guests of the US Department of State’s International Visitor Leadership Program (IVLP).
+Ms. Smith is glad to be part of IHP again, and when asked “What is your most memorable IHP moment?” she responded, “Taking a group of students to the US Consulate in Cape Town, South Africa, to vote in the historic presidential election of 2008 is a warm memory for me because for many students it marked not only a unique concession, but also their first voting experience.”
 Latesha is eager to continue to make such warm memories for students in her role as the Washington, DC, coordinator.

 Abid Siraj, Country Coordinator, India